yonixw/jenkins-ci-cli/README.md

 Since there are a lot of options for a CI solution out there ([see this](https://github.com/ligurio/awesome-ci)), I had to find a few iron-cloud criteria which will help me to focus on a few.
 And I have decided on these:

 *	Ability to run tasks locally - critical to being cross platform
 *	Top (giant) player - Github, Gitlab, etc. Ignoring even a 4k stared repo.
-I just can't let myself find out in a few years my choice was abundant.
+I just can't let myself find out in a few years my choice was abandoned.
     *	Sub requirement - Good documentation
 *	Open source when possible
 *	Docker based when possible

 With the above, I ended up with 2 options: Gitlab and Jenkins.
 Here is why:

 *	Github and Azure Devops have no self hosted version for free, so they are out of the race.
 *	Drone, GoCD (and many others such as TeamCity) has no way to run Yaml locally with 1 line of shell/docker.
-You have to have a server up with a lot of stuff configures.
+You have to have a server up with a lot of stuff configured.
 Some options are also only available through the UI.

 Please note that Github does have some tools to run a workflow locally, but they are not official and bring me back to my requirement of "Top player".
 Gitlab is not fully open-sourced but it is open sourced enough for me to get the fully featured CI runner as a docker.

 Between my two finalists, I dabbled in gitlab but then really wanted to try Jenkins as a solution.
-As, one, it is really open sourced. and, two, I saw it being used multiple times in very respectables companies.
+As, one, it is really open sourced. and, two, I saw it being used multiple times in very respected companies.
 Which gave me an apatite to make it work.
 And for the final reason, I understand that a gitlab CI file cannot add steps dynamically (like per item in an input list) which is a downgrade compared to Azure Devops and Jenkins.

 ## Trying out Jenkins

 Testing period was May 5, 2023 until May 22, 2023 ([under this project](https://github.com/yonixw/LivestreamDockerRecorder)).
 Unfortunately, I abandoned it.
 And here I will explain why.

 It started very good.
 There is an [offical docker image and a project](https://github.com/jenkinsci/jenkinsfile-runner) allowing you to run a "Jenkinsfile".
-And it supports they entire "Declarative Pipeline" so you can pass variables between stages just like in a real jenkins server etc.
+And it supports the entire "Declarative Pipeline" so you can pass variables between stages just like in a real jenkins server etc.

 Learning Jenkins was surely not straight-forwarded but I guessed it all was worth it once I migrated to it.
 I even made a custom bash script to store my learning phase as a common function inside it (pull, run, lint etc.).
 And as I dig deeper, I found a lot of undocumented stuff, but again, thought it was worth the "long way".
 Here are more examples of unique issues I came across:

 *	You had to build a custom docker to have your plugins inside it (not just mount it to the docker)
     * i.e., plugins are "instance" level, and not in a pipeline level (so same pipeline might produce diff result)
 *	You had to mount your workspace in specific scheme to appease some plugins
 *	The built in bash did not know how to just add "lint" to the entry point, and you had to redefine it
 *	You had to know Java conventions of env vars to enable "verbose" mode for plugins.
 (Since Jenkins is written in Java)